ChipmunkHand/ChipmunkHand/blog/psx.md

 * The Pi will deal with sending whole bytes, rather than bits, but only most-significant-bit first
 * With some testing, it was noted the ATT line is cycled after every byte (as the protocol is generally supposed to work)

 A few problems need solving here, then.
-Firstly, although you can set a clock speed, it is govenered by the rules imposed here https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md.
+Firstly, although you can set a clock speed, it is govenered by the rules imposed [here]( https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).
 This means the closest we can get to 250khz or 500khz is 244khz or 488khz.
 Let's hope that won't be a problem!

 The second problem is that the Pi will send the byts most-significant-bit first which is the opposite of what we need.
 It does have a way to flip this but apparently it does not work, so instead we wrote a function to flip a byte.